nodejs/node-addon-api/doc/function.md

 The API of these two methods are very similar, but they are used in different context.
-`MakeCallback` method is used to call from native code back into JavaScript after returning from an [asynchronous operation](async_operations.md) and in general in all sistuations which don't have an existing JavaScript function on the stack.
+`MakeCallback` method is used to call from native code back into JavaScript after returning from an [asynchronous operation](async_operations.md) and in general in situations which don't have an existing JavaScript function on the stack.
 `Call` method is used when there is already a JavaScript function on the stack (for example when running a natice method called from JavaScript).